 As we get older death takes away more and more friends, family members, romantic partners, and maybe former military comrades.
 For veterans the death of people they care about can trigger thoughts and emotions of survivor guilt, remorse, regret, and loss for all that transpired in the past.

 If you’re a veteran suffering from PTSD, the skilled legal staff at Cuddigan Law can help you obtain the disability benefits you need to care for yourself and your family.
 It’s possible that you qualify for financial assistance from the VA.
-Call us today for a free evaluation of your case.
+Contact us today for a free evaluation of your case.

 At Cuddigan Law you have a dedicated team of professionals in your corner who will fight for your rights.